NBISweden/grave/README.md

 - Paths through the reference sample are _reference paths_.
 Unless configured otherwise, `grave` will assume __a single reference sample__, and use rational defaults that assume the same, for example `surject` will transform GAM alignments to linear BAM relative to __all reference paths__ in the graph.
 If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and errors in others

 - Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiRef`, and to provide one or more `.paths` files.
-By default `grave` looks in the `data/paths` directory.
+By default `grave` looks for these in the `data/paths` directory.

 - Each `.paths` file contains a list reference paths from one reference sample (e.g., a subset or all paths), with one path name per line